Afterschool

 Ts Suresh Gobee (2nd from the left) joined the members of the Drafting Committee and members of the Department of Occupational Safety and Health (DOSH), Ministry of Human Resources, Malaysia.

-Following his appointment, Ts Suresh will commence his duty at the Drafting Committee of Occupational Safety and Health Guidelines for Employment in the Robotics Industry.
+Following his appointment, Ts Suresh will join the Drafting Committee of Occupational Safety and Health Guidelines for Employment in the Robotics Industry.
 He will primarily focus on developing safety guidelines for employers and employees in Malaysia's robotics industry.

 “The safety guidelines will look into types of robots used in industries for different functionalities such as manufacturing, healthcare, agriculture, construction, and service.
 The guidelines will list out some of the safety protocols and risk assessments for workers working with or handling the robots in their daily tasks,” explained Ts Suresh.